Donald C. Peattie

 Donald Culross Peattie (June 21, 1898 – November 16, 1964) was an American botanist, naturalist and author.
 He was described by Joseph Wood Krutch as "perhaps the most widely read of all contemporary American nature writers" during his heyday.
 His brother, Roderick Peattie (1891–1955), was a geographer and a noted author in his own right.
-Some have said that Peattie's views on race may be considered regressive, but that expressions of these views are "mercifully brief and hardly malicious".
+Peattie regarded people of sub-Saharan African lineage as an inferior people.
+In an effort to mitigate his brother's racism, Roderick Peattie described his brother's published anti-Black statements as "mercifully brief and hardly malicious".

 Early life

 Peattie was born in Chicago to the journalist Robert Peattie and the novelist Elia W. Peattie.
 He studied French poetry for two years at the University of Chicago, then tried journalism, and office work in New York.
 Around 1919 he traveled along the Appalachians from Virginia to New Hampshire, collecting and drawing plants.
 He then enrolled in – and graduated (1922) from — Harvard University, where he studied with the noted botanist Merritt Lyndon Fernald.
 After field work in the Southern and Mid-West United States, he worked as a botanist for the U.S. Department of Agriculture (1922–1924) under David Fairchild.
 He was then nature columnist for the Washington Star from 1924 to 1935.

 His field work for Harvard was in the Indiana dunes, which he published in 1922 and 1930.
 In 1928 Peattie and his wife, Louise Redfield, with their four-year-old daughter and baby son, Malcolm, moved to Paris to "launch the frail bark of our careers".
 At two days in Paris the daughter died "of a malady unsuspected and always fatal".
 In a "search for sunlight" they re-settled in Vence in the south.
 He wrote its history in Vence, the Story of a Provencal Town through Five Thousand Years.
 Another son, Mark, was born there, and son Noel was born in 1932.

 After five years in France they moved to Kennicott Grove in Illinois, his wife's childhood home, which she described in American Acres, and he described in A Prairie Grove.
 He also wrote An Almanac for Moderns there, which won an award from the Limited Editions Club as likely to become a classic.
 In July 1937 moved to Montecito, CA, where he wrote Flowering Earth.
 In 1942 he moved to Santa Barbara, CA.

 His brother-in-law was Robert Redfield, the anthropologist.